 Each province and territory in Canada has its own real property registry system.
 The registration of a charge in the applicable real property registry system constitutes notice of a security interest.

-The various provincial Personal Property Security Acts (PPSA) may apply to fixtures that have become immovable property, provided the security interest was created when the fixture was movable property (see below, Movable property).
+The various provincial Personal Property Security Acts (PPSA) may apply to fixtures that have become immovable property and are not collateral classified as consumer goods, provided the security interest was created when the fixture was movable property (see below, Movable property).

 If registration requirements are not complied with, a creditor’s security interest will be ineffective over the debtor’s immovable property in a bankruptcy.
 Furthermore, any secured creditors holding unregistered interests in relation to such property will rank in priority with other unsecured creditors in a bankruptcy.